tpascarella/sr50/docs/lifestyle/budgets.md

 # Budgets

+>Every dollar has an assignment.

 ## Optional, But Recommended

-:::info Optional
+:::info

-While budgets are not required, as some people might claim, they are very useful and you should try them at least once.
+While budgets are not required (a minimalist mindset and living below your means are enough) they are still very useful and you should try them at least once.

 :::

-Budgets are especially useful for people who are not naturally frugal, or are currently digging themselves out of a financial hole.
+Budgets are especially helpful for people who are not naturally frugal, or people who are currently digging themselves out of a financial hole.

 ### - Non-optional once you get married

 :::caution

 The one exception to my “budgets are optional” rule is if you’re married.
 If you’re married, 100%, both of you need to budget together.
 You need to be on the same page financially as your spouse, and a budget is the best way to get you both in sync.

 Financial problems are one of, if not the, biggest cause of divorce, and a divorce will cost you a quarter million dollars.
-Minimum
+Minimum.

 :::

-Crack open a bottle of wine and make a date night out of it!
-Both of you need to be in agreement about where your money is going, so you might as well make it fun.
+Nobody says that you can't make budgeting fun, crack open a bottle of wine and make a date night out of it!
+Both you and your spouse need to be in agreement about where your money is going, so you might as well make it fun.

+## Budgeting Tools

+You can create a budget for free that works exactly the same as paid options, so consider these options first.

-## Free Budgeting Options
+### - Free Options

-### - Paper and pencil
+#### - Paper and pencil

 Paper and pencil budgets are what your grandparents did.
-You want to give every dollar an assignment before the month begins, and then follow the budget like a written contract.
+The way you do them is to write at the top of the page exactly how much money you will make this upcoming month, then you give every dollar an assignment until you have a remaining balance of zero.
+Then you follow the budget like a written contract.

 <details>
   <summary>Recommended Youtube Video</summary>